 WORLD FINANCE UPDATE:

-The Australian dollar is lower after the release of some disappointing home builder sentiment data.
+The Australian dollar is slightly lower after the release of strong US consumer sentiment data.

-At 0655 AEST on Wednesday the June share price index futures contract was up seven points at 5,384.
+At 0645 AEST on Wednesday, the September share price index futures contract was down two points at 5,537.

 Keep reading - next article